How to overcome feelings of Shame, Embarrassment and Humiliation. Shaming and Shame resilience. | Nar Mina | Skillshare

 Workaholism, Game Addiction, Gambling

 Reenactment.
-Acting Out our Traumas
+Acting out our Traumas

 How does society shame us?